ksator/netbox_automation/README.md

       interface: em0
       mgmt_only: True

-# Other ip addresses you want to create. the IP addresses are assigned to the tenant.
+# Other ip addresses you want to create.
+The IP addresses are assigned to the tenant.
 ip_addresses:
     - ip: 10.0.2.13/31
       device: QFX10K2-180